revilowaldow/BITC/Sessions/2025/12 14 - Session 57.md

 Sponsored by SBO

-"Chimera comanda in need of help"
+"Hi Hextan Chimera comanda in need of help, South bank babalos' goat farm, surrounded lionhold soilders, can hold out for two more days"